softwarefactory-project/sf-operator/doc/developer/testing.md

 # Running the test suites locally

-Tests run in the [project's CI](https://zuul.microshift.softwarefactory-project.io/zuul/t/sf/buildsets) can also be run locally using the `sfconfig runTests` CLI.
+Tests run in the [project's CI](https://zuul.microshift.softwarefactory-project.io/zuul/t/sf/buildsets) can also be run locally using the [`sf-operator dev run-tests` CLI subcommand](./../reference/cli/index.md#run-tests).

 > This command is a wrapper on top of `ansible-playbook` to run the same Ansible playbook than the CI.
 This includes steps to deploy the operator if needed.